epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 * Upgraded Easy to use API [easyPVA]
 * Intrinsic data type support for images from detectors and cameras [NTNDArray]

-Cleanups and infrastructue changes
+Cleanups and infrastructure changes

 * Reimplemented pvCopy

 Alpha software bundled

-* An embeddable smart database and processing framework for the IOC [pvDatabase]
+* A smart database and processing framework, embeddable in an IOC [pvDatabase]
 * Monitor processing options
 * Use Python to talk to pvAccess PVs
 * Use Matlab to talk to pvAccess PVs